Skip to main content

 Testing

-The frontend is tested via Storybook related snapshots.
+The frontend is tested via Storybook-related snapshots.
 So new components should have an associated story when possible.

 For running the frontend tests, use the following command: